Skip to main content

 FE RoleMetadata managementLeader election

 LeaderThe leader FE reads and writes metadata.
 Follower and observer FEs can only read metadata.
 They route metadata write requests to the leader FE.
-The leader FE updates the metadata and then uses BDE JE to synchronize the metadata changes to the follower and observer FEs.
+The leader FE updates the metadata and then uses BDB JE to synchronize the metadata changes to the follower and observer FEs.
 Data writes are considered successful only after the metadata changes are synchronized to more than half of the follower FEs.The leader FE, technically speaking, is also a follower node and is elected from follower FEs.
 To perform leader election, more than half of the follower FEs in the cluster must be active.
 When the leader FE fails, follower FEs will start another round of leader election.

 FollowerFollowers can only read metadata.
 They synchronize and replay logs from the leader FE to update metadata.Followers participate in leader election, which requires more than half of the followers in the cluster be active.